Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - and control over visibility.

-If you want a clearer picture of what a stable multi-channel operation should look like, review Thrive's [multi-channel fulfillment guide](/resources/multichannel-fulfillment), see how we support [Shopify fulfillment](/fulfillment/shopify), run the [calculator](/calculator), or request a [custom quote](/quote).
+If you want a clearer picture of what a stable multi-channel operation should look like, review Thrive's [multi-channel fulfillment guide](/resources/multichannel-fulfillment), see how we support [Shopify fulfillment](/fulfillment/shopify), run our [calculator](/calculator), or request a [custom quote](/quote).

 ---